 or call 971-212-2571.

 In 1995, W.H.
 Freeman & Company, the book-publishing division of Scientific American, published Cultures of Healing: Correcting the Image of American Mental Health Care.

-After Scientific American sold the company to a conglomerate that discontinued sales of trade books, Transaction Publishers reprinted the book, with a new intro and a new title: Health and Suffering in America: The Context and Content of Mental Health Care.
+After Scientific American sold the company, and then that company sold the company to another company, the book is now a Routledge book with a new title: Health and Suffering in America: The Context and Content of Mental Health Care.

 Of exceptional interest not only to general audiences but to all mental health professionals and students. . . .
 Fancher's tone is so calm and persuasive that I think even loyalists will be able to hear his argument.

 Carol Tavris, Ph.D., author, The Mismeasure of Woman, Anger: The Misunderstood Emotion, and others